Harvey out, Irma in, watching the Gulf (again) and a cold front

 Up Next: Relative to the recent stretch of weather, rather pleasant conditions are expected for the upcoming weekend.
 Friday through Sunday will feature partly sunny days with only an isolated shower or thunderstorm possible each afternoon.
 High temperatures will make a run at 90 degrees although humidity may ratchet down slightly.
 Low temperatures will be in the low 70s.
 Unsettled weather will return early next week followed by a potential cold front with some nice changes (more on that below).

 The Tropics: Harvey is all but a goner.
 The tropical depression will produce rain and wind in the Mid-Mississippi River Valley to Ohio Valley through Saturday but influence on Gulf Coast weather is quickly diminishing.
 A weak disturbance in the southwestern Gulf of Mexico is now being monitored as well.
 While considerable organization is not expected, as this area moves northward rain may return to the flood stricken western Gulf Coast.
 It is much too early for any definitive forecast on this system, but is something to watch.
-Tropical Storm Irma continued to look healthy as of Thursday Morning.
-With a minimum central pressure of 997mb and maximum sustained winds of 70, the system was moving west and 12mph.
-This storm has plenty of potential to strengthen in favorable conditions over the central Atlantic Ocean and the United States will need to monitor this one closely into next week.
+Hurricane Irma has rapidly intensified into a category two storm.
+With a minimum central pressure of 979mb and maximum sustained winds of 100mph, the system was moving west, northwest and 10mph.
+Irma is forecast to become a category four hurricane with potential to reach category five status.
+It is still too soon to forecast track beyond the Leeward Islands, but the United States will need to monitor this one very closely into next week.

 THE EXPLANATION: